Admissions and Records Technician I

 - Effective customer service techniques and etiquette

-- Business data processing principles and the use of standard office equipment, including a computer
+- Business data processing principles and the use of word processing or personal computing equipment

 - Proper form for correspondence and other written materials